-Class I MHC molecules are present as transmembrane glycoproteins on the surface of all nucleated cells; when denatured and cleaved from these cells, these molecules can become adsorbed to platelets.
+Class I MHC molecules are present as transmembrane glycoproteins on the surface of all nucleated cells.
 Intact class I molecules consist of an α heavy chain bound to a β2-microglobulin molecule.
 The heavy chain consists of 2 peptide-binding domains, an Ig-like domain, and a transmembrane region with a cytoplasmic tail.
 The heavy chain of the class I molecule is encoded by genes at HLA-A, HLA-B, and HLA-C loci.
 Lymphocytes that express CD8 molecules react with class I MHC molecules.
 These lymphocytes often have a cytotoxic function, requiring them to be capable of recognizing any infected cell.
 Because every nucleated cell expresses class I MHC molecules, all infected cells can act as antigen-presenting cells for CD8 T cells (CD8 binds to the nonpolymorphic part of the class I heavy chain).
 Some class I MHC genes encode nonclassical MHC molecules, such as HLA-G (which may play a role in protecting the fetus from the maternal immune response) and HLA-E (which presents peptides to certain receptors on natural killer [NK] cells).

 Class II MHC molecules are usually present only on professional Ag-presenting cells (B cells, macrophages, dendritic cells, Langerhans cells), thymic epithelium, and activated (but not resting) T cells; most nucleated cells can be induced to express class II MHC molecules by interferon (IFN)-γ.
 Class II MHC molecules consist of 2 polypeptide (α and β) chains; each chain has a peptide-binding domain, an Ig-like domain, and a transmembrane region with a cytoplasmic tail.
 Both polypeptide chains are encoded by genes in the HLA-DP, -DQ, or -DR region of chromosome 6.
 Lymphocytes reactive to class II molecules express CD4 and are often helper T cells.